 Many unique learning opportunities await students who are enrolled in the University of Guelph’s Animal Science program.
 The program is based on the philosophy that “agriculture is about food, science, business, and responsibly using our land and resources for the betterment of all.”

-As part of the university’s Ontario Agricultural College, Animal Science undergrads learn about the environmental factors that affect agricultural productivity, physiology and reproduction, methods of improving food quality, as well as animal behavior, housing and management systems and animal welfare.
+As part of the university’s Ontario Agricultural College, Animal Science undergrads learn about the environmental factors that affect agricultural productivity, physiology and reproduction, methods of improving food quality, as well as animal behaviour, housing and management systems and animal welfare.

 University of Saskatchewan